-- Changes to the set of claimed assurance requirements.
-This includes both the addition of new assurance measures and the deletion of existing assurance measures.

-- Changes to the set of claimed functional requirements.
-This would likely change the TOE boundary, which would have to be re-assessed for correctness and soundness under re-evaluation.
+- Changes to the set of claimed assurance requirements excepted ALC\FLR.
+This includes both the addition of new assurance measures and the deletion of existing assurance measures exception made of addition of ALC\FLR or inclusion of a higher level of ALC FLR. - Changes to confidentiality or integrity assurance measures of the Development Environment.
+A change to the development environment that may impact confidentiality or integrity of TOE development and/or production environment would typically be a major change. - Changes to the set of claimed functional requirements.
+This would likely change the TOE boundary, which would have to be re-assessed for correctness and soundness under re-evaluation. - A set of minor changes that together have a major impact upon the security.

-3 Exact compliance refers to the case where a PP author specifies precisely what is required; any deviation from the content and text of the PP would mean that the ST could not claim compliance.
-(See the ASE Update for Trial Use for more details on degrees of compliance).

-- A set of minor changes that together have a major impact upon the security.
 Although changes might be of minor impact in isolation, the collection of minor changes could have a major security impact.
 The combination of these would have to be re-evaluated.